Synthetic Visual Genome 2: Extracting Large-scale Spatio-Temporal Scene Graphs from Videos: Experiment

 \subsection{Scene graph generation results.}

-Our model achieves strong improvements across all benchmarks (Table~\ref{tab:baseline}), outperforming open-source baselines by substantial margins—approximately \textbf{+15\%} in triplet detection, \textbf{+15\%} in relation detection, \textbf{+35\%} in object prediction, and \textbf{+15\%} in attribute recognition. \ourmodel also surpasses proprietary models such as GPT-4.1 and Gemini-2.5-Pro, and even outperforms GPT-5 on object prediction and attribute prediction, highlighting the effectiveness of our model design and training data.
+Consistent with our evaluation framework, \Cref{tab:baseline} reports model performance under the \textbf{lenient} semantic criterion with a temporal IoU threshold of 0.5.
+Results under the \textbf{strict} exact-match score and a relaxed IoU threshold are detailed in Appx.~\ref{appx:more_results}.
+Our light-weight model achieves strong improvements across all benchmarks (\cref{tab:baseline}), outperforming open-source baselines by substantial margins, approximately \textbf{+15\%} in triplet detection, \textbf{+15\%} in relation detection, \textbf{+35\%} in object prediction, and \textbf{+15\%} in attribute recognition. \ourmodel also surpasses proprietary models such as GPT-4.1 and Gemini-2.5-Pro, and even outperforms GPT-5 on object and attribute prediction, highlighting the effectiveness of our model design and training data.
 We further observe a pronounced performance gap between open-source and proprietary VLMs, especially on longer and more complex videos such as those in PVSG that require precise temporal localization of dynamic relations.
-This shows the importance of our large-scale, high-quality open video scene graph dataset (\ourdataset) that provides the rich temporal and dense object–attribute–relation annotations.
-Both fine-tuned baselines still underperform TRASER, supporting the gain is not merely from task fine-tuning, but from TRASER’s object-centric temporal design.
+This underscores the importance of our large-scale, high-quality open video scene graph dataset (\ourdataset) that provides the rich temporal and dense object–attribute–relation annotations.
+Both fine-tuned baselines still underperform \ourmodel, confirming that our performance gains stem from our object-centric temporal design rather than mere task-specific fine-tuning.
 Standard fine-tuning alone is insufficient to capture temporal scene dynamics.
-(More results in Appx.~\ref{appx:more_results})
+As detailed in Appx.~\ref{appx:more_results}, \ourmodel maintains its substantial lead over all baselines even when evaluated under the rule-based strict score and a lower IoU threshold.